bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

     master
 ```

-Which will run the workflow defined in the `master` branch of the project's remote GitHub repository, all within the `scoring-service` namespace.
+Which will run the workflow defined in the `master` branch of the project's remote Git repository, all within the `scoring-service` namespace.
 The logs from the workflow-controller and the container running the stage, will be streamed to the command-line to inform you on the precise state of the workflow, but you can also keep track of the current state of all Kubernetes resources created by the workflow-controller in the `scoring-service` namespace, by using the kubectl CLI tool - e.g.,

 ```text
 $ kubectl -n scoring-service get all